manifold-inc/targon/README.md

       - "6379:6379"
 ```

-**experimental** optionally, you can edit the docker-compose.yml file to include the verifier container, but you will need to edit the docker-compose.yml file and uncomment out the verifier container.
-Otherwise you can run the verifier with PM2.
+**optionally**, you can edit the docker-compose.yml file to include the verifier container, but you will need to edit the docker-compose.yml file and uncomment the verifier container.
+Otherwise you can run the verifier with PM2, which is experimental.

 ### Docker